-MIT 3216G The Culture of Consumption
+MIT 3216G The Culture of Consumption (online)

-Faculty of Information and Media Studies - Winter 2021
+Faculty of Information and Media Studies - Winter 2022

+Instructor

-Instructor: Dr. Atle Mikkola Kjøsen
+Dr. Atle Mikkola Kjøsen

+Email

-Email: akjosen2@uwo.ca
+akjosen2@uwo.ca

+Asynchronous content

-Asynchronous content: OWL
+OWL

-Synchronous session: Thursday, 3.30 pm - 4.30 pm (Zoom)
+Synchronous tutorial (Zoom)

-Office hours: Thursday, 4.30 - 5.30 pm or by appointment (Zoom)
+Wednesday 7-9pm

+Zoom office hours

+By appointment

+^{} In the eventuality that the university decides to move classes in-person, a new course outline will be distributed.

 Prerequisites

-The prerequisite for MIT 3216F is competition of second year and all second year required courses (MIT 2000F/G and 2100 F/G, MIT 2200 F/F, and MIT 2500) Unless you have either the prerequisites for this course or written special permission from your Dean to enroll in it, you will be removed from this course and it will be deleted from your record.
+The prerequisite for MIT 3216 is 2100 F/G. Unless you have either the prerequisites for this course or written special permission from your Dean to enroll in it, you will be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites.

 Course Description

-This course examines the emergence, development and social significance of our culture of consumption.
+This course examines the emergence, development, and social significance of our culture of consumption.
 Through the use of history, concepts, and theories, the contemporary role of consumption is assessed in relation to various topics, including agency, identity-formation, activism, space, and meaning, as well as touching on various consumption phenomena such as fast fashion and the demise of shopping malls.
 The course aims to develop student awareness of, and the ability to apply, historical and theoretical analyses to questions concerning our culture of consumption.

 Learning Outcomes

 By the end of this class students will be able to

-- Define and apply key concepts used in the academic field of consumption studies and material culture in order to analyse and discuss the culture of consumption as such and the implications of a culture predicated on consumption. - Explain how the culture of consumption emerged in the transition to, and developed in tandem with, the capitalist mode of production. - Position consumerism within the structure-agency debate in order to discuss how the consumer is sovereign even as their behaviour is determined by the capitalist mode of production, phenomena like advertising and retail store design, and subject position. - Explain how cultures of consumption are historically and geographically specific, as well as how acts of consumption are conditioned by time and space.
+- Define and apply key concepts used in the academic field of consumption studies and material culture in order to analyse and discuss the culture of consumption as such and the implications of a culture predicated on consumption.

+- Explain how the culture of consumption emerged in the transition to, and developed in tandem with, modernity and the capitalist mode of production.

+- Position consumerism within the structure-agency debate in order to discuss how the consumer is sovereign even as their behaviour is determined by the capitalist mode of production, phenomena like advertising and retail store design, and subject position.

+- Explain and discuss how cultures of consumption are historically and geographically specific, as well as how acts of consumption are conditioned by time and space.

-• Explain how our culture and social world is made meaningful through consumption and our material culture.
+- Explain how our culture and social world is made meaningful through consumption and our material culture.

 Assignments

-A detailed description of these assignments has been uploaded to the course's OWL site in the RESOURCES=>assignment folder.
+A detailed description of these assignments has been uploaded to the course's OWL site in the

+RESOURCES=>Assignment description folder.

+All assignments must be uploaded to the corresponding ASSIGNMENT tab on OWL.
 To mark papers, I make use of the "track changes" function in MS Word to make suggested edits and provide comments.
 This means that all papers must be submitted in a word doc format.

-All assignments must be uploaded to the corresponding ASSIGNMENT tab on OWL, which will automatically also upload your paper to Turnitin.
+All marked papers will be uploaded to the corresponding assignment tab, from which you can download the marked-up document.

-Participation (10%)

-Based on two conversations with the course instructor during private office hours, once prior to the reading week and one after.
+Participation (5%) Based on one private conversation with the course instructor during office hours.
+The topic for the private conversation is selected by the student and can concern any aspect of the course as long as it addresses a topic related to the course.

-The topics for these meetings are selected by the student and can concern any aspect of the course.
-For example, students may ask informed questions based on the weekly lessons, assigned texts, and case studies, or how to solve a particular assignment.
-These conversations will be graded as either pass (50%), very good (75%), or excellent (100%).
+These conversations will be graded as either fail (0%), pass (50%), competent (65%), very good (75%), excellent (85%) or outstanding (100%).

-Short assignment 1 - Semiotic analysis of a material cultural artefact: (15%) Due: Feb 12, 11:55pm.
+Short assignment 1 - The meaning of a consumer good (15%) Due: February 9th, 11:55pm.